 The Junior Doctor Contract is the contract of employment for all NHS Junior Doctors, outlining pay scales and other details.
 The government tried to update the contract for 2016, with changes including:

-Some of the proposed changes sparked a bitter dispute between them and the BMA, resulting in Junior Doctor strikes.

-In January 2020, the amended Junior Doctor contract was accepted by the BMA.
-You can read more about this on the BMA website.
+Some of the proposed changes sparked a bitter dispute between the government and the BMA, resulting in Junior Doctor strikes.
+In January 2020, an amended Junior Doctor contract was accepted by the BMA and you can read more about this on the BMA website.

 In the old contract, Junior Doctors were paid a standard rate for shifts where the hours fell between 7am and 7pm on Mondays to Fridays.
-If a FY1 Doctor were to work these standard hours, they would have earned a basic salary of £22,862.
-This basic salary would go up as the doctor progressed through their training, and their time served increased.
+If a FY1 Doctor worked these standard hours, they would have earned a basic salary of £22,862.
+This basic salary would go up as the doctor progressed through their training and their time served increased.

 However, Junior Doctors are also required to do on-call shifts outside of sociable hours.
-This earned an extra supplement known as banding, which could add an additional 40 to 50% to their basic salary.
+This earned an extra supplement known as banding, which could add an additional 40-50% to their basic salary.

-The changes to the Junior Doctor Contract effectively increased basic salary but drastically reduced the supplements for on-call shifts outside of sociable hours – effectively meaning they were being paid less.
-The Guardian explained what the proposals meant for pay
+The proposed changes to the Junior Doctor contract increased basic salary but drastically reduced the supplements for on-call shifts outside of sociable hours – effectively meaning they were being paid less.
+The Guardian explained what the proposals meant for pay.

-Junior Doctors were also concerned that the contract would increase stress, tiredness and burnout among their peers, and that patient care will suffer as a result.
+Junior Doctors were concerned that the contract would increase stress, tiredness and burnout among their peers, and that patient care would suffer as a result.
 The new rotas were designed for a seven-day NHS, but did not account for additional staff.
 The increase in antisocial hours was also not reflected in an increase in pay.

 Key things to know: